Effect of the 2004 Indian Ocean earthquake on Thailand: Tsunami

+The 2012 film The Impossible is based on the true story of the family of María Belón, who survived the 2004 tsunami, and was also filmed in Khao Lak.

 Impact

 The economic impact of the tsunami on Thailand was considerable, though not as great as in poorer countries such as Indonesia or Sri Lanka.
 Thailand has a liberalised, flexible and robust economy, which has shown powers of rapid recuperation after previous setbacks.
 The sectors most badly damaged were tourism and fishing.
 The beach resorts along the Andaman Sea coast were extensively damaged.
 Many Thai-owned hotels and other small businesses were ruined, and the Thai government provided large amounts of capital to enable the recovery of the private sector.

 Infrastructure in general was, predictably, severely damaged, though much has been gleaned from surveying the aftermath.
 Reinforced concrete power poles are normally the standard in countries with high seismic risk.
 Addition of the tsunami's waves and associated debris demonstrated their weakness to shearing at the base.
 There were revelations about the height of these poles, too – the (up to) 10 meter waves submerged the shorter, older poles.
 And high-density polyethylene piping was found to perform exceptionally well: as roads crumbled, the subterranean flexible pipelines formed new contours and rarely separated.

 The confidence of European tourists in travelling to places such as Phuket also took some time to recover, which is one reason why Thailand strongly backed the installed tsunami warning system.
 Thousands of Thais dependent on tourism-related industries lost their jobs, not just in the south but also in the poorest part of Thailand, Isan in the north-east, where many workers in the tourism industry come from.
 By 12 January some of the affected resorts in the south had re-opened, and the Thai government had begun an advertising campaign to bring visitors back to the area as quickly as possible, though everyone knew it would be quite a while before Thailand was in a state of normalcy, professionals guessed around ten years.

 The fishing industry was damaged by the extensive destruction of fishing boats and tackle, which individual fishing families could not afford to replace, particularly since many lost their homes as well.
 According to one report, more than 500 fishing boats and ten trawlers were destroyed, as well as many piers and fish-processing facilities.
 Again, grants or loans from the government have been essential to enable the industry to re-equip itself.